-Wireless security systems are becoming increasingly popular, thanks to their flexibility when it comes to installing, upgrading or moving to a new location.
+Wireless security systems are becoming increasingly popular, thanks to their flexibility when it comes to installing, upgrading, or moving to a new location.
 If you’re already considering turning your house into a smart home, this can be a great addition.
-But like all other things, it’s not absolutely perfect.
+But like other things, it’s not absolutely perfect.

 No matter what wireless security camera you choose, you’ll want your family and home to be safe at all times.

-These following advantages and disadvantages of wireless home security systems will help you decide the one that’s best for your abode.
+Following are the pros and cons of wireless security systems that will help you choose one that best fits your requirements.